BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ##### No Except

 The keyword `noexcept` can be specified after a functions argument list before the function's body.
-This allows for optimization but means the
+This allows for some optimization but it means you better be sure that it is impossible for the an exception to be thrown within the function.

+##### Throwing in Destruc

 ## Reference Types